shinwookim/CS1501-Notes/Week 1 Lecture.md

 1) Best-case: $x=0$ $$\frac{t_3}{6}n^3+(\frac{t_2}{2}-\frac{t_3}{2})n^2 + (\frac{t_3}{3}-\frac{t_2}{2}+t_1)n+t_0$$
 2) Worst-cast: $x=C(n,3)$$$\frac{t_3}{6}n^3+(\frac{t_2}{2}-\frac{t_3}{2})n^2 + (\frac{t_3}{3}-\frac{t_2}{2}+t_1)n+t_0+t_4(\frac{n^3}{6}-\frac{n^2}{2}+\frac{n}{3})$$
 ### Asymptotic Analysis
-Notice that  our result from above is really ugly and we don't always want to consider all the terms and constants.
-So instead, we can use **Asymptotic Analysis**.
+Notice that  our result from above is really complex and we don't always want to consider all the terms and constants.
+Instead to simplify things, we can use **Asymptotic Analysis**.
 To do this, we must:
 1) determine _resource usage_ as a function of _input size_, as we did in ThreeSum.
 2) Then, we measure the **_asymptotic_** performance (i.e., the performance as input size increases to infinity).

 Specifically, we want to focus on the **order of growth** of functions, not on exact values.
 What is *order of growth*?
 It captures how fast the function values increases when the input increases; in particular for a function $T(n)$.
-	For example, we want to know: *when $n$ doubles, does $T(n)$ essentialy*: stay constant? increase by a constant? double? quadruple? increase eightfold? etc.
++ For example, we want to know: *when $n$ doubles, does $T(n)$ essentialy*: stay constant? increase by a constant? double? quadruple? increase eightfold? etc.
 We don't really care as much about the exact value of $T(n)$.
-	Note we use $T(n)$ instead of $f(x)$ because $T$ stands for (running) time and $n$ signifies that the input is a positive integer.
++ Note we use $T(n)$ instead of $f(x)$ because $T$ stands for (running) time and $n$ signifies that the input is a positive integer.

 Some common orders of growth we will use is:
 | Orders of Growth | Meaning |